Ciudad del Carmen

-Ciudad del Carmen or Carmen is a city in the southwest of the Mexican state of Campeche.
-Ciudad del Carmen is located at on the southwest of Carmen Island, which stands in the Laguna de Términos on the coast of the Gulf of Mexico.
+Ciudad del Carmen or Carmen is the second-largest city of the Mexican state of Campeche.
+Ciudad del Carmen is located in the southwest of the state at on the southwest of Carmen Island, which stands in the Laguna de Términos on the coast of the Gulf of Mexico.
 As of 2010, Ciudad del Carmen had a population of 169,466, up from the 2005 census of 154,197.

-The Puente El Zacatal, constructed in 1994, is one of the longest in Latin America.
+The Puente del Zacatal, constructed in 1994, is one of the longest bridges in Latin America.

 This border area at the western edge of the Yucatán Peninsula was previously part of the state of Yucatán, then of Tabasco; since 1863 it has been part of the state of Campeche.
 In 1840 the city had a population of about 7,000.

 The city is also the seat of the state of Campeche's Carmen municipality, which includes the city and the surrounding area.
 The 2010 census population of the municipality of Carmen was 221,094 people, second only to the capital municipality of Campeche.

 The main university in Ciudad del Carmen is the Universidad Autónoma del Carmen (UNACAR).

 History

-Founded in the pre-Hispanic era, Ciudad del Carmen was known as Xicalango and served as a city state and port, and as an important connection between the Aztec and Mayan civilizations.
+Founded in the pre-Hispanic era, Ciudad del Carmen was originally known as Xicalango or Xicalanco.
+It was a city-state inhabited primarily by Nahuas, and was an important port of trade connecting the Aztec Empire with the Maya civilization, Aztec pochteca even serving on the governing council.
+Olmeca-Xicallanca people had migrated here at some point after the twelfth century, and are likely connected to the name Xicalango.
 Between the 16th and 18th centuries when the city of Campeche was a trade hub between Spain and New Spain (Mexico), Ciudad del Carmen was inhabited by pirates and served as a port for repairing ships and planning attacks against the Spanish.
 A 1699 map of the Bay of Campeche indicates Isla del Carmen as two islands: Triest I and Port Royal I. On the opposite side of the lagoon there is a waterway marked as Logwood Creek; this indicates that the residents were probably English and logging was another of their activities.

-The city got its current name on 16 July 1717, in honor of the Virgin of Carmen, believed to be the protector of the island, when the Spanish forces, commanded by Alonso Felipe de Andrade evicted the pirates from the island and took control of the city after a long period of occupation.
+The city received its current name on 16 July 1717, in honor of the Virgin of Carmen, believed to be the protector of the island, when the Spanish forces, commanded by Alonso Felipe de Andrade evicted the pirates from the island and took control of the city after a long period of occupation.
 Since then, every year at the end of July, Ciudad del Carmen turns into the very center of the regional social, cultural and religious festivities, on the fair that celebrates the island's protector virgin.